-The model for guardianship support has been developed.
-It seeks to establish a network of available service, supports and resources, to be delivered by Aboriginal community-controlled organisations to ensure that Aboriginal children on guardianship orders have access to the supports they and their families need to thrive.
+The model for guardianship support seeks to establish a network of available services, supports and resources, to be delivered by Aboriginal community-controlled organisations to ensure that Aboriginal children on guardianship orders have access to the supports they and their families need to thrive.

 In the design of the model, AbSec spoke with people who have been affected by the transition to guardianship orders, particularly those living in the Hunter and South West Sydney areas, as guardians have not been eligible for ongoing assistance and support from the Department of Communities and Justice or an out-of-home care agency to help them meet the long-term needs of a child or young person with a guardianship order.

 People affected by the shift to guardianship orders are invited to talk to us at each stage of the process as part of: